Collis Potter Huntington: Chesapeake and Ohio Railway, new cities and a shipyard

+the S.P., and when it had, reversing the favorable leases, fattening up the Southern, reaping a second harvest from its bonds and stocks, also taken originally on construction contracts.

 Death

 Huntington died at his "camp," Pine Knot, in the Adirondack Mountains on August 13, 1900.
 He is interred in a Classical-style mausoleum at the Woodlawn Cemetery, Bronx, New York.

 Politics

-In addition to his railroad building, Huntington is best known for his political activity in Washington, D.C. and California.
+In addition to his railroad building, Huntington is best known for his political activity in Washington, D.C., and California.
 At this stage he was based mostly in New York, and visited California about once a year.
 Stanford remained president, first of the Central Pacific and then of the Southern Pacific Company, until 1890.
 Huntington was agent and attorney for the Southern Pacific Railroad, vice-president and general agent for the Central Pacific Railroad, first vice-president of the Southern Pacific Company, and a director of the two lines.
 His main duties were selling company stocks and bonds and acting as the chief lobbyist in Washington, where his two main challenges were to block federal support for a proposed rival transcontinental route, the Texas and Pacific Railway (in which he succeeded) and to postpone payment of the $28 million in cash loans the government had made to the Central Pacific (in which he did not).
 He first asked to delay payments for fifty years, then for a hundred years.
 His proposal to cancel the loans created a firestorm of opposition in California, covered colorfully in the newspapers by Ambrose Bierce; when it was defeated in Congress in 1897, the governor of California celebrated by declaring a public holiday.
 Huntington lost the battle in Congress in 1899 and the Southern Pacific finally paid off the loans in 1909.

 Huntington described his activities in a series of private letters to David D. Colton, a senior financial official of his railroads.
 After Colton's death, litigation opened his files in 1883 and Huntington's letters proved a huge embarrassment, with their detailed descriptions of lobbying, payoffs, and bribes to government officials.
 They showed Huntington to be an active, profane, and cynical promoter of his companies and display his eagerness to use money to bribe congressmen.
 The letters did not demonstrate that any cash actually changed hands with any official, but they revealed the tenor of Huntington's morals.